 Of the 40 or so clients I had on the list that day, probably 25 or 30 were there for trial.
 And for each and every person on that category, I needed to know what the charges were, what prior convictions they had, whether or not a new conviction would violate the terms of probation or parole for one of those convictions, what the prosecution alleged, what my client had said, and whether or not we had any witnesses of our own.
 If we did have witnesses, I needed to talk with those witnesses to assess their credibility and to determine if their testimony would help our case.
 If the defendant was planning to testify, I needed to make the same determination with respect to credibility and prepare him or her for what was to come.

-After years of doing this work, I had developed a good system for pulling up the things I needed to know at a single glance at my cheat sheet.
+After years of doing this work, I had developed a good system for pulling up the things I needed to know from a single glance at my cheat sheet.
 But that was only half of the battle.

 The other half was to walk the client through the options and to come to a decision that the client was comfortable with.
 What are the elements of the offenses?
 How strong is the prosecution’s case?
 How strong is our case?
 What is a guilty plea?
 And, if the client decided on the guilty plea, how would this affect his or her record?
 How would it affect probation?
 Would the client be able to change his or her mind later?